emkey1/AOK-Filesystem-Tools/FamDeb/img_build/iSH-Debian-FS.md

 get the content to match your expectations without having to add/delete apt packages on the device itself.

+## aok_img_prepare.sh

+Prepares a Debian10-minim-x image by ensuring that the apt cache is present, and doing an apt upgrade

+## aok_img_populate.sh

+Populates a Debian10-minim-x image into an Debian10-x-aok-y ready to be used to build an AOK-Filesystems-Tools Debian10 image It is recomended to cancel all "Configuring tzdata" menus, and let the installing user choose the right TZ

+## aok_image_cleanup.sh

+Prepare image to be used as a DEBIAN_SRC_IMAGE

 ## image-history.txt

 Keeps track of changes in the Debian1-minim-X File system, used as